TheOld/vscode-fluent-ui/README.md

 2. Sometimes when changing from one project to another, the workbench will disable the theme/reset the UI to the original state.
 Closing VSCode then opening and re-applying seems to fix it.

-Now, to toggle between light and dark modes, you first need to choose a theme and then run the `> Fluent UI: Enable` command again.
-The correct mode will be applied based on the main syntax theme type.

-So for example, if you set the syntax theme to `Night Owl` and then run `> Fluent UI: Enable`, the extension will detect that `Night Owl` is a dark theme and set the workbench theme to dark.
-The same is valid for light themes.

 > Warning!
-Most, if not all colours that are not syntax related will be overriden by the UI theme,
+Most, if not all colors that are not syntax related will be overriden by the UI theme, so
-> so not every single syntax theme out there will be compatible and will not have proper
+> not every single syntax theme out there will be compatible and will not have proper
 > contrast/readability.

-> Note: I don't use breadcrumbs and minimap, so changes for these are minimal, if any.

-> Note again: This was only tested on Windows 10 (so far)
+> Note: This was only tested on VS Code 1.58 on Windows 10 and Windows 11 21H2.

 > Also note: I haven't tested this extensively with that many syntax themes but most should work
 > fine with just a few issues here and there.